consultingwerk/ABL-Coding-Standards/variable-and-parameter-definition.md

 The variable names [i, j, n, m] are allowed as loop counters (INTEGER).

-**Must-have rule:** If the variable names are short then only those four names should be used are used.
+**Must-have rule:** If the variable names are short then only those four names should be used.

 **Should Rule:** If there are nested loops then the pairs of i + j and n + m should be used.